pablodecm/phd_thesis/src/101_chapter_1.md

 $$ {#eq:s_matrix}
 where $T$ is an operator ensuring that the Hamiltonian density factors
 $\mathcal{H}_\textrm{int} (x_i)$ are
-order in time.
+ordered in time.
 Each time-ordered term in the series can be written as a sum of normal (i.e. not time ordered) products of permutations using Wicks theorem [@wick1950evaluation], which can become rather tedious for high orders.
 The